Kickass Baker

 Jump to Recipe

 Challah is a traditional Jewish bread made using an enriched dough with eggs and a bit of sugar for a lightly sweet bread.
-With a golden color crust and soft, fluffy inside this is the best Challah recipe around!
+With a golden color crust and soft, fluffy inside this is the best Challah recipe around.
+Challah takes about 3 hours to make, start to finish.
+So this recipe can easily be made in the afternoon to serve with dinner.
+Yields one loaf.

 Serve this Challah, Round Challah or Sourdough Dough for Shabbat, Rosh Hashanah (the Jewish New Year) or any special occasion.
 Leftovers make the best french toast!
 Challah Rolls are also perfect as dinner rolls to fill your bread basket.
 And if you're looking for another delicious bread recipe, try my Condensed Milk Bread.